wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-sql-server-create-native-mode-report-server-powershell.md

 		1. Click the **Details** tab.

 		1. Click **Thumbprint**.
-The value of the thumbprint is displayed in the details field, for example <!-- deleted by customization ‎a6 --><!-- keep by customization: begin --> âa6 <!-- keep by customization: end --> 08 3c df f9 0b f7 e3 7c 25 ed a4 ed 7e ac 91 9c 2c fb 2f.
+The value of the thumbprint is displayed in the details field, for example ‎a6 08 3c df f9 0b f7 e3 7c 25 ed a4 ed 7e ac 91 9c 2c fb 2f.

 		1. Copy the thumbprint and save the value for later or edit the script now.

 		1. (*) Before you run the script, remove the spaces in between the pairs of values.
-For example the thumbprint noted before would now be <!-- deleted by customization ‎a6083cdff90bf7e37c25eda4ed7eac919c2cfb2f --><!-- keep by customization: begin --> âa6083cdff90bf7e37c25eda4ed7eac919c2cfb2f <!-- keep by customization: end -->.
+For example the thumbprint noted before would now be ‎a6083cdff90bf7e37c25eda4ed7eac919c2cfb2f.

 		1. Assign the server certificate to the report server.
 The assignment is completed in the next section when you configure the report server.